wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Classes.md

-**Classes** are the templates for creating OOML objects.
+**Classes** are the templates for creating ooml instances.
 They are very similar to classes in most other object-orientated languages:

 - They have properties and methods
 - Classes can be extended, inheriting properties and methods from ancestor classes